Extreme Heat Adds to the Health Challenges of Unhoused People in California's Inland Empire

 The story was co-published with Black Voice News as part of the 2024 Ethnic Media Collaborative, Healing California.

 The impact of heat affects residents of these regions differently based on economic status.
-Not only are some parts of both counties hotter than others, but across a region known for its large logistics workforce and growing homeless population, heat is especially dangerous to their health.
+Not only are some parts of both counties hotter than others, but across a region known for its large logistics workforce and growing homeless population, heat is especially dangerous to health.

 Outdoor workers and unhoused individuals are at risk of heat-related illness because they are often exposed to heat more than others.
 Unlike some outdoor workers who have access to water or a vehicle with air conditioning, unhoused people rarely have a break from the heat.